Printy-Studios/react-tab-state/README.md

 ## Support

-For any questions or issues feel free to contact me at jorensmerenjanu@gmail.com
+For any questions or issues feel free to submit an issue